 If you’re looking at this category, you want the best of the best and aren’t afraid to spend a little extra to get it.
-This section is devoted to the LED lanterns that, while a little more expensive, offer greater functionality and a higher performance than any of those that came before.
+This section is devoted to the LED lanterns that, while a little more expensive, offer greater functionality and higher performance than any of those that came before.

 Let’s open with the Streamlight 44931 Siege.
-This lantern retails for around $30 and features a powerful, 540-lumen bulb that’s capable of handling all even the complete darkness.
+This lantern retails for around $30 and features a commanding, 540-lumen bulb that’s capable of handling all even the complete darkness.
 Don’t want to stun yourself with a bright light?
 There’s also a smaller, red LED to help preserve your night vision.

 Like some of the others we’ve seen, this model uses three D batteries.
 It can be suspended from either end and can survive a fall from up to two meters in the air.
 When you consider how rugged its construction is, it’s plain that this lantern is more durable than most.
-So what else is good about it?
+So what else is awesome about it?

-Further, this product is completely waterproof.
+Besides, this product is completely waterproof.
 It can be submerged in up to a meter of water before its performance is affected.
 It even comes with a lifetime warranty so you really don’t have anything to lose by trying it out.

 Our second premium pick is the Tough Light Rechargeable Lantern.
 As you might expect, this is a product designed to be as durable as possible.
 It has been drop-tested to five feet, is water-resistant, and even has a rubber-molded construction to protect against smaller bumps.